juniordiscart/local-wordpress-docker-https/README.md

 ```

 This will download the services and its dependencies.
 It may take some time the first time you run it.
 This will set up
-a `MySQL` database and a `phpMyAdmin` instance, which should available in your browser after it has done downloading and
+a `MySQL` database and a `phpMyAdmin` instance, which should be available in your browser after it has done downloading
-starting the containers.
+and starting the containers.
 Navigate to the following address in your web browser: `localhost:8080`.
-The compose process will also already have
+The compose process will also have
 created a `wordpress` database in your `MySQL` instance.

 Try to connect using the credentials you've set up in the compose file.